 ESE developed an Academic Skills programme for all bachelor programmes (4 EC).
 This currently consists of communication (feedback, discussion, presenting), writing (literature review), research (collecting and describing data), reflection (critical reflection on own work), and collaboration.
 Programmes can add skills that are particularly relevant for their academic field.
-The academic skills programme is part of the second year.
-ESE aims to further fine-tune the skills programme and to incorporate more skills assignments in the second year and to extend skills training into the third year.
+The academic skills programme is part of the first year.
+In the first year, the academic skills course (writing skills) is connected with the Macroeconomics course.ESE aims to further fine-tune the skills programme, to incorporate more skills assignments in the second year, and to extend skills training into the third year.